-The Board, however, caveat that a number of factors could influence the valuation and performance of Snorkel International between now and a potential realisation date, including Xtreme's opinion of the contractual agreements which has resulted in the US Proceedings (see Strategic Report on pages 3 to 5 for further information), the outcome of the UK Proceedings and the ongoing global Covid-19 pandemic.
-Due to the risks involved with the ongoing different opinions regarding the contractual agreements, it is possible the actual realisation of value could be less than the current valuation, potentially as low as £nil as alleged by Xtreme and depending on the outcome of ongoing legal proceedings.
-While the impact of the global Covid-19 pandemic subsided during 2021, it is not possible at this stage to estimate what likely future impact the pandemic may have.
-The Board note that any ongoing impact of Covid-19 would likely be limited to the performance of Snorkel International and the timing of a possible realisation but currently do not believe that it should alter what it believes to be the minimum contractual value.
+The Board, however, caveat that a number of factors could influence the valuation and performance of Snorkel International between now and a potential realisation date, including Xtreme's opinion of the contractual agreements which has resulted in the US Proceedings (see Strategic Report on pages 3 to 5 for further information).
+Due to the risks involved with the ongoing different opinions regarding the contractual agreements, it is possible the actual realisation of value could be less than the current valuation, potentially as low as £nil as alleged by Xtreme and depending on the outcome of ongoing US Proceedings.